Reasons Same-Sex Couples Can Benefit From Estate Planning

 - Health Care Power of Attorney (or Health Care Proxy): If you are in a domestic partnership and unmarried, you may use a health care power of attorney to designate your partner or spouse as being able to make medical decisions on your behalf.

-- HIPAA Privacy Authorization Form: This form allows doctors and other medical staff to communicate with your partner about your medical condition.
+- HIPAA Privacy Authorization Form: This form allows doctors and other medical staff to communicate about your medical condition with your partner.
 Your power of attorney and/or trustee will also need this information as proof of your medical condition.

 - Health Care Directive: This outlines what types of health care measures you would like if you cannot speak for yourself.